Opiate Withdrawal Symptoms and Signs and Detoxification

 Opiate withdrawal treatment is recommended for all those going through the withdrawal process.
 The best treatment is one that includes both medication and therapy.

 Clonidine is a medication often prescribed during the withdrawal period to combat the physical symptoms of withdrawal.
-While taking clonidine the addict experiences a lessoning of anxiety and agitation.
+While taking clonidine the addict experiences a lessening of anxiety and agitation.
 Clonidine also reduces the achy muscles, heavy sweating, abdominal cramping and runny nose experienced during withdrawal.

 The psychological treatment of the withdrawing addict is usually handled during the rehabilitation period that takes place shortly after the detoxification period ends.